softeng-feup/open-cx-softbeanies/Source/flutter_app/README.md

-# starter_app
+# flutter_app

-A new Flutter application.
+A sample flutter project to start.

 ## Getting Started